sfeir-open-source/sfeir-school-nodejs/project/step10/README.md

 ## Step 10

-Des middlewares !
+Middleware!

-- On va ajouter un middleware d'erreur pour remplacer les `res.sendStatus(...)` qui envoient des 4xx ou 5xx.
+- We will add an error middleware to replace the `res.sendStatus(...)` which send 4xx or 5xx.
-- On va ajouter un middleware pour mesurer le temps de traitement des requêtes pour les envoyer dans les logs.
+- We will add middleware to measure the processing time of requests to send them to the logs.
-  - On installe le module [on-headers](https://www.npmjs.com/package/on-headers).
+  - We install the [on-headers](https://www.npmjs.com/package/on-headers) module.
-  - Et on joue avec [process.hrtime()](https://nodejs.org/api/process.html#process_process_hrtime_time).
+  - And we play with [process.hrtime()](https://nodejs.org/api/process.html#process_process_hrtime_time).